-Figure 10-22 Line Crossing Detection
+Figure 10-21 Line Crossing Detection

 - 2. Check the checkbox of Enable to enable the function. - 3.
 Select the line from the drop-down list. - 4.
+Click Area Settings tab and click Draw Area button, and a virtual line is displayed on the live video. - 5.
+Drag the line, and you can locate it on the live video as desired.
+Click on the line, two red squares are displayed on each end, and you can click-and-drag one of the red squares to define the shape and length of the line. - 6.
 Set the Max.
 Size and Min.
 Size for valid targets.
 Targets smaller or larger than the valid target size are not able to trigger detection.